antoinebaron/moon-doge/README.md

 ## Dependencies

-- API key from you FTX account
+- API key from your FTX account
 - API key from twitter developer (https://developer.twitter.com/en/apply-for-access)

 The script works using :